max-durnea/ByteBucket/README.md

 - Add a small React/vanilla JS demo that demonstrates signup -> login -> presigned upload -> display uploaded file list.
 - Add integration tests that run migrations on a test Postgres container and run key end-to-end flows.

-## Contact / Attribution

-This project was created by the author as a student portfolio project.
-If you want help improving any of the TODO items above, I can implement them and add tests/CI changes.

 ## API usage